Chargeback guide: Dispute and prevent chargebacks

 The chargeback is reversed, but if the card issuer finds it in favor of the customer, the "2nd chargeback" is filed, and the merchant is responsible for the total chargeback amount.

 Helcim is another processor that's popular among small businesses.
-Based in Canada, Helcim has been around since 2006 and offers features like POS systems, eCommerce platforms, virtual terminals, and more.
+Based in Canada, Helcim has been around since 2006 and offers features like POS systems, e-commerce platforms, virtual terminals, and more.

 Helcim will email merchants that receive a chargeback, at which point the merchant can accept or dispute the chargeback.
 You'll be asked to provide evidence if you dispute the chargeback.
 If the verdict is in favor of the merchant, the chargeback and the $15 fee will be reversed.
-If the chargeback is valid, the merchant can enter arbitration for a fee of $400 to $500.
+If the chargeback is valid, the merchant can enter arbitration for a fee of up to $500.
 This fee will be refunded if the verdict is in favor of the merchant.
 Alternatively, the merchant can choose to do nothing, which means the chargeback will stand.

 Chargebacks are costly and can be devastating for small businesses.
 Understanding how chargebacks work and your options for prevention and protection are essential.
 By understanding the policies of the major payment processors, you can be better prepared to handle chargebacks should they occur.